libp2p/specs/relay/circuit-v2.md

 connection initiator and the relay and in the `stop` stream between the relay and the connection termination point.

+_B_ and _A_ upgrade the relayed connection with a security protocol and a multiplexer, just like they would e.g. upgrade a TCP connection.

 ### Hop Protocol

 The Hop protocol governs interaction between clients and the relay;